-HZDR Participations in the Development of Helmholtz Research Infrastructures
+HZDR Participation in the Development of Helmholtz Research Infrastructures

 The Helmholtz Association is establishing unique research infrastructures within the frame of cross-institutional large-scale projects which are expected to enable users from science and industry to have central access to cutting-edge equipment and methods.
-The HZDR is currently participating in three such construction measures.
+The HZDR is currently participating in the following construction measures.

 - HIBEF: Helmholtz International Beamline for Extreme Fields